Please read the information below to learn about the program and how to apply!

 - Learn about crime prevention and Crime Prevention Through Environmental Design (CPTED), and be able to deliver this valuable information to communities.

-- Conducting follow-up contacts with citizens.
+- Conducting follow-up contacts with crime victims.

 - Providing information and assistance at special events.